facelessuser/ColorHelper/docs/src/markdown/settings/rules.md

 ## `color_rules`

 The `color_rules` option configures how ColorHelper interacts with a given file.
-In order for ColorHelper to inject color previews, translate colors, and various other tasks it needs context, and rules provide that context.
+In order for ColorHelper to inject color previews, translate colors, and various other tasks, it needs context, and rules provide that context.

 ```js
     "color_rules": [